Storytelling for Kidney Transplant Promotion

 The trial information does not specify whether you need to stop taking your current medications.

-Is storytelling safe for use in promoting kidney transplants?
+What evidence suggests that storytelling is effective for promoting kidney transplants?

 This trial is for patients with end-stage renal disease who are considering a Living Donor Kidney Transplant (LDKT).
 It aims to support racialized communities and address health equity.
 The study seeks participants open to learning through patient education materials.